 Tyler works in an anthropological context, drawing on symbols, artefacts, sensory stimulation and esoterica to pursue art as experience at the intersection of design, performance and place making.
 Her 2018 street installation ‘Positive Pavements’ was part of the 2018 Merge Festival, focused on wellbeing.

 Tyler has been recognised as a change maker in environmental and social justice, a previous career in advocacy that awakened her interest in mental health in the community.
 Having learned to sew from a young age, and completed coursework in spatial and furniture design at Central St. Martins, she developed the ‘Handmade Recovery’ working on upholstery alongside Londoners with lived experience of mental health.
-She was included in the title '100 Words 200 Visionaries share their hopes for the future,' Conari Press 2010, and works on mental health leadership for charity, Think Ahead.
+Tyler was included in the title '100 Words 200 Visionaries share their hopes for the future,' Conari Press 2010, and works on mental health leadership for charity, Think Ahead.
+She was the 2019 winner of Art Installation of the Year by Design in Mental Health for ‘Meet Me at the Upside Down Table.’

 Photo credit: J.C.
 Gutierrez